CE Evening Credit Format

 Former Nondegree Students

-If more than 12 months has passed since you were enrolled as a nondegree student at CU Boulder, please complete and submit the Enrollment Application.
+If more than 12 months has passed since you were enrolled as a nondegree student at CU Boulder, you must submit the enrollment application.

 Buff Portal and IdentiKey